|

 - Determine whether the price to be paid when selling ‘over the hooks’ is equivalent to the estimated price for paddock sales or saleyard selling.

-- Form close alliances along the sheep and lamb supply chain to encourage feedback on each sale lot so you can improve the efficiency of your production system and meet market specifications.
+- Form close relationships along the sheep and lamb supply chain to encourage feedback on each sale lot so you can improve the efficiency of your production system and meet market specifications.

 Signposts |